plone/cookieplone-templates/project_classic/{{ cookiecutter.__folder_name }}/README.md

 make check
 ```

-Linters can be run individually within the `backend` or `frontend` folders.
+Linters can be run within the `backend` folder.

 ## Internationalization 🌐